 Where can we rehearse?

-If you need a neutral, centrally located place to rehearse, check out Des Moines Onstage for studio rental.
-Some groups also use the Des Moines Library or meet up at a local coffee shop.
+If you need a neutral, centrally located place to rehearse, let us know!
+Most groups use library meeting rooms or meet up at a local coffee shop.

 What if we need some help finding our mojo?